-Assemblies included in the Microsoft Dynamics CRM SDK
+Assemblies included in the Microsoft Dynamics 365 SDK

-Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) have several programming assemblies that you can use when writing custom code.
+Microsoft Dynamics 365 (online & on-premises) have several programming assemblies that you can use when writing custom code.

-The following table lists the assemblies that are included in the Microsoft Dynamics CRM SDK.
+The following table lists the assemblies that are included in the Microsoft Dynamics 365 SDK.

 Defines requests and responses for messages business data model specific (non-core) messages as well as enumerations required for working with organization data.

 Contains enumerations of possible picklists and integer values for some attributes.
 The naming convention of the classes is <EntityName><AttributeName> to make it easier to locate the specific attribute.

 Contains request and responses for business data model specific (non-core) messages.